 If you want to make friends, you’re going to have to experience Dublin’s pub scene.
 The Black Sheep pub is great place to enjoy some craft beer.
 One reviewer gave this venue 5 stars saying, ‘in my humble opinion, The Black Sheep is one of the most perfect pubs in Dublin’.
 They have a good food menu and a selection of board games to keep you entertained as well.

 Blackbird Rathimes is another pub worth trying for its kitsch style and great staff.
 One reviewer wrote, ‘Before I had even found a table, one of the barmen came over to me to say that I could get access to the beer garden through their kitchen.
 It is near impossible to find an accessible beer garden so this is great news’.

-Gin lovers should also give 4.5 star The Gin Palace a go, but if you want to experience club nights in Dublin, Button Factory is a 5 star rated music venue where ‘the majority of the tables have moveable chairs’.
+Gin lovers should also give 4.5 star The Gin Palace a go, but if you want to experience club nights in Dublin, Button Factory is a 5 star rated music venue in Temple Bar where ‘the majority of the tables have moveable chairs’.